Electrical and Computer Engineering (ECE)

 ECE 4155.
 Modern Measurements and Sensors.
 3 Credits.

-Sensor technologies for measurement of mechanical, optical, magnetic, electromagnetic, thermal, and acoustic signals; interface electronic components, calibration, noise, and nonlinearity in addition to more modern sensors and sensor networks, May be taken for graduate credit with the expectation that additional work will be required.
+Sensor technologies for measurement of mechanical, optical, magnetic, electromagnetic, thermal, and acoustic signals; interface electronic components, calibration, noise, and nonlinearity in addition to main modern sensors and sensor networks.
+May be taken for graduate credit.
 Prerequisite: ECE 3125.
 (Spring, Every Year).

 ECE 4160.
 Introduction to Nanoelectronics.
 3 Credits.